slowernews/wisdom-tldr/chapters/introduction.md

 ## On happiness

 <!--
-- happiness is a state where nothing is missing. its a neutral state. positive thought normally implies a negative thought. just in our mind you are happy or unhappy. nature doesn't give a shit about it.
-> *'What you get by achieving your goals is not as important as what you become by achieving your goals.
-At your funeral people will not recall what you did; they will only remember how you made them feel.' -- Kevin Kelly*
+> *'At your funeral people will not recall what you did; they will only remember how you made them feel.' -- Kevin Kelly*
-> *'History teaches us that in 100 years from now some of the assumptions you believed will turn out to be wrong.
-A good question to ask yourself today is “What might I be wrong about?”' -- Kevin Kelly*
+> *'The rise is always better than the peak.' -- Jim Jefferies*
+> *'The minute you’re satisfied with where you are, you aren’t there anymore.' -- Tony Gwynn*

 - Money or wealth won‘t make you happy.
 Family, friends and purposful „work“ does.

-> *'For every minute you are angry you lose sixty seconds of happiness.' -- Ralph Waldo Emerson*
-> *'The rise is always better than the peak.' -- Jim Jefferies*
-> *'The minute you’re satisfied with where you are, you aren’t there anymore.' -- Tony Gwynn*
-> *'All the world is made of faith, and trust, and pixie dust.' -- J.M.
-Barrie*
+- Regrets of the dying: Don’t ignore your dreams; don’t work too much; say what you think; cultivate friendships; be happy.
 - It’s a mountain of a dream and a mile-high climb to the top.
 And what it took me a long time to discover is that I didn’t like ot climb much.
 I just liked to imagine the summit.
 - It’s quite liberating to understand reality as a construction.
 - High expectations make you miserable, expectations nowadays are more and more triggered by top of hierarchy being more exposed.
 - Anchor yourself -- remember who you are, the things you are good at, even when completely different thing. authentic self is a state
 - Focus on internal fulfillment not external success
 - Happiness is outside of my comfort zone.
-- Love, sucess and happiness are a byproduct
 - Persistence + Love = Abundance
-- Regrets of the dying: Don’t ignore your dreams; don’t work too much; say what you think; cultivate friendships; be happy.
-- In the absence of such an outlet, masculine energy collapses.
+- Masculine energy collapses.
 Men lose their sense of drive, purpose, and self-respect, and their standards, hardihood, and discipline atrophy.
 A slide into restlessness, vice, malaise, and outright depression is often the result.
 - I’m a straight capitalist-meritocratist, entirely driven by gratitude.
 - If you aren’t happy on the journey you won’t be happy at the destination.
 - fazer links para quase todo o livro, se e introducao devia estar relacionado com o resto.